ajarara/zulip-coffeebot/README.md

 - `@Coffeebot yes` - Join a forming collective
 - `@Coffeebot no` - Withdraw from a forming collective
 - `@Coffeebot ping` - Ping all those in the collective.
 Only the maker may do this.

+A collective is a group of people who want coffee.
+Once a collective is formed, Coffeebot will designate a maker.
+That maker makes the coffee for the collective.
+Then once the coffee is made, the maker simply types `@Coffeebot ping` to alert others their coffee is ready.
+Everyone rejoices.

 Please see the [functional details section](#functional-details) for more.